mwestera/py4ling/exercises/15_basic text processing.md

  - a list with the first characters of each line in a file.
  - a list containing all the line lengths.
  - a list containing the separate lines of the file where each line has been _stripped_ of its final newline character `\n`.
- - a list of tokenized lines (hence a list of lists).
+ - a list of tokenized lines (hence a list of lists). a list of all lines that begin with a vowel.

 **15.41.** In this and the next few exercises you will be writing a function `read_from_gutenberg`, that will serve as good practice and be useful for subsequent sections.
 It should take a path to a `.txt` file you downloaded from the Gutenberg project (https://www.gutenberg.org/) and simply return the file's text content as a single string.
 In the next exercises you will make this function more sophisticated.